zzMiao123/zzMiao123.github.io/_pages/about.md

 <br>
 <br/>
 # 📝 Publications
-As the first author or lead co-author, I'm well-trained, and gained extensive experience across all stages of research ---from conceptualization to characterization, formal analysis, and manuscript preparation.
-My work continuously focuses on the diverse interactions between robots/actuators and the human body, with applications in rehabilitation, assistive technologies, and extended reality systems.
+As the first author or lead co-author, I'm <b>well-trained</b>, and gained extensive experience across all stages of research ---from conceptualization to characterization, formal analysis, and manuscript preparation.
+My work continuously focuses on <b> Medical Robots</b> and <b> Multi-modal Actuators</b>, with applications in rehabilitation, assistive technologies, and extended reality systems.

 ## Ongoing Works